 When you broadcast either on TV or radio, there is someone somewhere that has been affected by your message, even when you think there is nobody to be listening to or watching.
 When you sincerely do your best, there is something that can be changed in a better way, even when you are not aware of it right away.
 When you feel failed in a certain way, it could be an opportunity for you to find another way and expand your potential.
 Therefore, Dr. You encourages others to give earnest attention to the work that you do, and any efforts are meaningful in the end as long as you are awakening of your faith.
 Her father has influenced her to hold great love, warm heart and goodwill; her mother has had an effect on her to live with passion and be responsible.
 Likewise, Dr. You’s father-in-law has had an influence on her to have belief and positive attitude and her mother-in-law has affected her to be grateful.
 All of them have led her to live with faith, which she greatly appreciates and thankful to hold that legacy.

 Apart from Dr. You’s work, music is a significant part of her life because she learns harmony and composure from it, as well as discovers a way of how to express life in different colors through it.
-Her favorite pastime is playing in a quartet with her family.
-Dr. You enjoys playing piano and guitar, as well as tap dancing, in her spare time.
+Her favorite pastime is playing in a quartet with her family and she enjoys playing piano and guitar, as well as tap dancing, in her spare time.
+Furthermore, Dr. You recently provided a Korean translation for the 2020 book “The Book of Moods: How I Turned My Worst Emotions Into My Best Life” by Lauren Martin, which is slated to be published in the coming months.